- Schedule of Classes - December 7, 2021 7:27PM EST

 Distribution Category (MQR-AS, SDS-AS, SSC-AS)

 Comments Calculus is not required.
-The 4-credit version includes instruction in the use of the statistical software package SPSS.
+Includes instruction in the use of the statistical software package R.

 Regular Academic Session.